 1. Get the Lighting Right

 Lighting is one of the most important aspects of a moonlight wedding.
 After all, you don’t want to go overboard with additional lighting if you’re aiming for an effortless moonlight ceremony and reception.
 A few taper candles on the tables, light up lanterns or string lights along the edges of each tent might do the trick and allow everyone to see what they’re doing if the moonlight isn’t enough.
 Keep lighting to a minimum, but make sure it’s sufficient so your guests can effortlessly move from one area of the reception to the next.
+During the couples send-off, you can subtly incorporate wedding sparklers so the wedding photographer can capture a beautiful mix of lights from the bright sparklers and the shining moonlight.

 2. Make Sure Your Venue is Bug and Wind-Proof